Incomplete U-Statistics of Equireplicate Designs: Berry-Esseen Bound and Efficient Construction: Introduction

 {\bf Organization.} Section 2 reviews background material and sets the notation for the paper.
 Section 3 derives a Berry–Esseen bound for incomplete U-statistics of deterministic designs and establishes conditions for Gaussian limiting distributions, even in the degenerate case and when the order diverges.
 Section 4 presents efficient algorithms for constructing equireplicate designs.
-Section 5 validates our theoretical results through extensive simulations on kernel-based test statistics and a real-data application showcasing a permutation-free variant of the MMD test.
+Section 5 validates our theoretical results through extensive simulations on kernel-based test statistics and a real-data application presenting a permutation-free variant of the MMD test.
 Section 6 concludes with a summary and directions for future research.
-All proofs and technical details corresponding to each section of the paper are provided in the supplementary material, where sections are labeled with an “S”.
-The R code for this paper can be found at \url{https://github.com/CaesarXVII/IUstat_equireplicate_designs}.
+All proofs and technical details corresponding to each section of the main paper are provided in the supplemental materials at the end, where sections are labeled with an “S”. \ifanonymous The R code that reproduces all numerical experiments in this paper is also available as supplemental material. \else The R code for this paper can be found at \url{https://github.com/CaesarXVII/IUstat_equireplicate_designs}.\fi